 Rent payments are due on:

 All rent should be paid through the Tenant Portal.
 The amount you have to pay depends on your Tenancy Agreement.

 Do we have to pay Council Tax?

 Full time students are exempt from paying Council Tax.
-To live in our accommodation you must be a full time student and provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
-If Council Tax is chargeable on the property due to a change in status it is the responsibility of the tenants.
+To live in our accommodation you must be a full time student and may need to provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
+If Council Tax is chargeable on the property due to a change in student status becomes the responsibility of the tenants.

 What if we need something fixed?

 All repairs and maintenance must be reported through the Tenant Portal.
 We will give you instructions on our out of hours arrangements when you move in to the property. accommod8 is responsible for all genuine repairs.
 Contractors will attend to reported repairs within reasonable timescales dependent on the nature and severity of the repair.

 What happens when the property is ready for us to move in?

 Once your property is ready for occupation we will arrange a Check In.
 At the Check In we will give you a tour of the property, instruction on how things work and all the keys for the property.
 You will also be asked to sign an Inventory and Schedule of Condition as a record of the condition of the property on that day.